hoodiehq/hoodie/README.md

   .fail ( function(err)        { } )

 // update an existing object
-id   = 'abc4567'
-type = 'rule'
-app.store.update( type, id, {nr: 1} )
+// Note: this changes only the passed attributes of the object id   = 'abc4567' type = 'rule' app.store.update( type, id, {nr: 1} )